 The final year of the course consolidates the various elements of study across two years.
 It is characterised by independent learning and the ability to fully bring together project experiences, knowledge and skill, with the aim to realise a body of work identifying personal interests.
 You'll undertake self-directed design, make proposals, prototypes and practical outputs.
 This will form the basis of your exhibition at the Graduation Show at the end of the year.

 Visual Narrative Five

-In this unit you'll undertake a design project within the context of a given text/narrative, with the objective to synthesise knowledge, understanding, and practice acquired throughout the first two years of the course.
+You'll undertake a design project within the context of a given text/narrative, with the objective of synthesising knowledge, understanding and practice acquired throughout the first two years of the course.

 Visual Narrative Six

-This unit promotes opportunity to create a body of work as a development from the previous module.
-Major Project output may take a variety of forms; yet with the basis of it promoting design cohesion and promoting making strengths as found within industry practice.
-Emphasis is placed upon the same selected text, as processed within the Minor Project.
+As a development from the previous module, you'll create a substantial body of work, which may take a variety of forms; yet with the basis of it is to promote design cohesion and practical making strengths as found within industry practice.

 Practice in Context